code-423n4/2024-08-superposition/README.md

 Longtail differs from a traditional V3 AMM in the following ways:

-1. 1 contract for everything: Liquidity is centralised in one contract.
+1. One contract for everything: Liquidity is centralised in one contract.
 2. One shared asset between every pool: fUSDC is shared between every pool.
 3. Contract addresses are embedded in the compiled code: Contract addresses are set using environment variables.
 4. Native support for permit2: Permit2 is natively supported for a better UX.